sakshi200-code/FedEx-Logistics-Supply-Chain-Analysis/README.md

 * Are delivery delays primarily related to shipment size and cost?
 * Are there seasonal patterns in shipment volumes?
 * Where are the major operational bottlenecks and cost-optimization opportunities?
+* Can SQL be used to define reproducible and auditable supply-chain KPIs?
+* Which countries, vendors, shipment modes, and time periods require deeper operational investigation?

 The goal was not only to explore the dataset but also to translate the analysis into **actionable business insights and supply-chain recommendations**.
+A SQLite SQL layer was added between data preparation and visual EDA to create reproducible, auditable business metrics before visual investigation.

 ---